In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

-- Credibility; being a Tedx speaker is a badge of honour in many respects – there are posts on the matter across many major news outlets (Forbes, Huffington Post, Inc etc) and people as mega (I love that word) as Bill Gates, Stephen Hawking and more have blessed Ted stages
+- Credibility; being a TEDx speaker is a badge of honor in many respects – there are posts on the matter across many major news outlets (Forbes, Huffington Post, Inc etc) and people as mega (I love that word) as Bill Gates, Stephen Hawking and more have blessed Ted stages

 Here is its Alexa rank: